RamaAB1/SWE-Group/README.md

 ## Task Distribution
 Based on our last meeting and considering each other's strengths, the following tasks have been assigned:

-- **Student A**: Code : Viewing Storedd and Expired Items, Generating Notifications , Interacting with the ChatBot
+- **Student A**: Code : Viewing Stored and Expired Items, Generating Notifications , Interacting with the ChatBot
 - **Student B**: _Task 1, Task 2, Task 3_
 - **Student C**: _Task 1, Task 2, Task 3_
 - **Student D**: _Task 1, Task 2, Task 3_